samgill844/cudamc/README.md

 # cudamc

-A C/C++ implementation of the parellel stretch move alforithm by GOodman and Wear.
+A C/C++ implementation of the parellel stretch move alforithm by Goodman and Wear.